12kharris/Tiny-Wheels-drf-API/README.md

 ## Problems encountered
 - Django's ORM can be too restrictive with joins using filter and select_related so I had to use raw SQL to overcome this for liked posts.
 For some reason, using lk."IsLike" = 'true' stopped the queries from returning results.
 The query worked in pgadmin so not sure why this was.
 Therefore I had to move the filtering for liked/disliked into the react side of app.
+- Using the Count function when annotating a queryset was sometimes doubling the correct count.
+This was happening with the comments_count on the Post model.
+To get around this quickly, a count of the length of the array of results returned when filtering for the comments for the post was used which resolved the issue.

 ## Future Features